21HarshSaxena/Customer_Success_Dashboard-/README.md

 Some key insights from the project:

-- Delivery performance trends and areas for improvement -Low return rates reflecting customer satisfaction -Regional sales mapping to identify growth opportunities -Products driving the most revenue.
+- Delivery performance trends and areas for improvement ,Low return rates reflecting customer satisfaction ,Regional sales mapping to identify growth opportunities ,Products driving the most revenue.